❝ Prediction is difficult, especially when dealing with the future ❞

 1.8 Procedure

-Model construction follows a general procedure.
+Model construction for machine learning models follows a general procedure.
 Regardless of the specific model and the particular implementation of a learning algorithm, the overall predictive process remains the same.

-2. Learn: Train the model on some of the data by minimizing a function of the discrepancy between the actual value of \(y\) with the value computed by the model.
+- Learn: Train the model on some of the data by minimizing a function of the discrepancy between the actual value of y with the value computed by the model.

-3. Validate: With the remaining data, calculate the predicted values, then match to the true values.
+- Validate: With the remaining data, calculate the predicted values, then assess the degree to which they match the true values.

-The magic of modern computing power and methods make the many already developed free machine learning tools accessible to all with a personal computer or access to cloud computing.
-Not too many years ago, someone doing machine learning needed the theoretical, mathematical tools to develop and implement the algorithms.
-That analyst required a massive budget for computer access.
-Today, those algorithms are neatly and efficiently packaged in user-accessible, free software modules, ready to use, such as with frameworks that run with the Python or R open-source computer languages on your computer.
+Modern computing power and open-source software have made machine learning tools accessible to anyone with a personal computer or access to cloud computing.
+Not many years ago, applying machine learning often required the theoretical and mathematical expertise needed to develop and implement the algorithms directly, along with substantial computing resources.
+Today, many of those algorithms are efficiently packaged in user-accessible software modules that run with open-source languages such as Python and R.

-Beyond these technical considerations, we have the reason for our interest in the analysis.
-Before beginning to analyze data, first, you need data.
-Data for what?
-The foundation of applying machine learning to solve a business problem is the precise understanding of that problem’s statement and scope, such as predicting future events.
-At the core of a successful machine learning analysis are the management insights gained from understanding how a specific predictive model creates value for your organization.
+The technical accessibility of machine learning, however, does not by itself define the purpose of the analysis.
+Before beginning, we need data.
+However, more importantly, we need to know what the data are intended to help us understand or predict.
+The foundation of applying machine learning to a business problem is a precise statement of that problem and its scope.
+At the core of a successful machine learning analysis are the management insights gained from understanding how a specific predictive model can create value for the organization.